Stubley Old Hall

-Stubley Old Hall (also known as Stubley Hall) is a 15th-century manor house in Littleborough, a town in the Metropolitan Borough of Rochdale, Greater Manchester, England.
-Historically part of Lancashire, the hall is notable for its architectural evolution and is Grade II* listed.
+Stubley Old Hall (also known as Stubley Hall) is a Grade II* listed manor house just south of Featherstall Road in Littleborough, a town within the Metropolitan Borough of Rochdale, Greater Manchester, England.
+Parts of the building are thought to date from the 15th century.
+The hall later served various functions, including as a pub‑restaurant in the 20th century.
+It was subsequently converted into a private residence by Nik and Eva Speakman.
+As of September 2026, the property is listed for sale.

 History

 The medieval manor house was originally part of the Stubley estate and was acquired by John de Holt in 1330.
 Although not definitively verified, the hall is believed to have been rebuilt by Robert Holt around 1529.
 Over the centuries, the building has undergone various architectural changes, reflecting different construction techniques and styles.

-On 2 January 1967, it was designated a Grade II* listed building.
+On 2 January 1967, Stubley Old Hall was designated a Grade II* listed building.
 In the 20th century, the hall served various functions, including as a pub-restaurant before being listed for sale in 2000.

 The hall and surrounding land were purchased by Nik and Eva Speakman, known for their television appearances and work as advisers to celebrities.
 They converted the property into a nine-bedroom residence.
-As of October 2025, Stubley Old Hall is listed for sale with an asking price of £3.4 million.
+As of September 2026, Stubley Old Hall is listed for sale with an asking price of £2.85 million.